Prypiatos/data-intelligence/CONTRIBUTING.md

 ---

+## Issue Dependencies & Workflow

+All issues on GitHub have blocking relationships set up.
+Before picking up any issue:

+- **Red symbol** = it has unresolved blockers.
+Don't start it yet.
+- **Green symbol** = no blockers, good to pick up.

+When you close a blocking issue, dependent issues automatically update.

+---

 ## Development Approach
 - **Sprint 1:** Each member develops against mock data to avoid blocking dependencies
 - **Sprint 2+:** Integration with live Kafka/InfluxDB pipelines begins